OBJECTIVES AND POWERS

 1. Active Member (hereinafter referred to as Member or Members) - open to recommended and approved persons who are 18 years of age or over and who are interested in supporting the objectives of the Association.
 Active Membership includes family members under the age of 21 who are living in the household of a Member.
 When family members of an Active Member reach 21, they are eligible automatically, upon payment of the applicable dues and fees, to become independent members.

-2. Interim Member - open to Active Member applicants, meeting the requirements stated above, who have been recommended by two Members who personally know the applicant, have been unanimously approved by the Membership Committee and have paid the applicable dues and/or fees.
-Interim Members shall not have voting power until the next Annual Meeting when their acceptance as Active Members shall be voted upon as provided for in these bylaws.
+2. Prospective Member - Open to Membership applicants, meeting the requirements stated above, who have been recommended by two Members who personally know the applicant, have been unanimously approved by the Membership Committee and have paid the applicable dues and/or fees.
+Prospective Members may participate in all Club activities but shall not have voting power until the next Annual Meeting when their acceptance as Active Members shall be voted upon as provided for in these bylaws.

 B. A Member may be removed from membership for cause upon a recommendation approved by two thirds of the members of the Board of Directors present and voting at a meeting of the Board, and a majority vote of the Members present and voting at an Annual Meeting.